cybevnm/checkers/README.md

 CHECKERS
 ========

-Simple checkers game written in common lisp.
+Simple human vs computer checkers game written in common lisp.
 Uses lispbuilder to get the input, do rendering and other stuff.

 #### Keys